 On April 6, 2013, during the Saturday morning session of the 183rd Annual General Conference, President Thomas S. Monson announced that a new temple would be constructed in the city of Cedar City, Utah.
-The Cedar City Utah Temple will be the seventeenth in Utah, including the Payson Utah Temple and Provo City Center Temple, which are currently under construction, and the Ogden Utah Temple, which is currently undergoing renovation.
-There are nearly two million Church members in Utah.3
+The Cedar City Utah Temple will be the seventeenth in Utah, following the Provo City Center Temple, which is currently under construction.
+There are nearly two million Church members in Utah.4

 The Cedar City Utah Temple will be the seventeenth temple built in Utah.

 One of the great temple hymns, High on a Mountain Top, was written by Joel Hill Johnson while living in Enoch, Utah, a suburb of Cedar City.

 1. Rick Holman, "City Manager's Corner," Cedar City This Month, Feb.
 2015, 24 Feb.
 2015 <http://cedarcity.org/DocumentCenter/View/9102>.

 2. Sam Penrod and Carole Mikita, "LDS General Conference draws to a close," KSL.com 7 Apr.
 2013, 7 Apr.
 2013

 3. "Cedar City Planning Commission Minutes," Cedar City, Utah 4 Sept.
 2012, 7 Apr.
 2013

 4. The Church of Jesus Christ of Latter-day Saints News Release, "New Temples Announced for Cedar City, Utah and Rio de Janeiro, Brazil," 6 Apr.
 2013.